 Near the beginning of the episode "Dangers On A Train" Lisa is animated with a huge head and a tiny body.

 Or when Mr. Krabs is drawn as a floating legless body towards the beginning of Dying for Pie.
+The same episode also has Spongebob's outline subtly but glaringly losing its wavy shape for a second when he starts saying "in some sort of fiery explosion".

 Although it doesn't necessarily result in poorer quality, the animation style for Goof Troop varies considerable from time to time.
 Most noticeably with Pete, whose appearance can change greatly from episode to episode.